Welcome to Los Altos Hills Community Fiber!

 The Los Altos Hills Community Fiber Association is a new, exciting and unique operating model to bring affordable and very high speed internet service directly to our residential homes using a 100% fiber optic network – completely owned and operating by your own neighborhood members that are subscribed to the service.

-The Los Altos Hills Community Fiber Association is a mutual benefit corporation under the laws of California.
+The Los Altos Hills Community Fiber (LAHCF) Association is a mutual benefit corporation under the laws of California.